- What Is Threema?

 You can use both Threema and Signal on your desktop, but there are some differences in the way they work and look.

 The first difference is that Threema is available as a web client, in addition to being a downloadable app.
 So, to use Threema on your PC, you can simply visit the website on your browser, scan a QR code on your phone, and you’re done.
-Signal works only as an app.
+Signal has a desktop app, but first, you must have it on your phone.

 In terms of design and user interface, both apps look like standard messengers, not unlike Whatsapp.
 Like with the smartphone app, Signal’s desktop version might look a little better if you’re a fan of bright colors.